-Auditors' report
+Auditor's report

-To: The Shareholders of Abu Dhabi Islamic Bank - Egypt "S.A.E."
+To the Shareholders of Abu Dhabi Islamic Bank - Egypt "S.A.E".

-Report on the Separate Financial Statements
+Report on the financial statements

-We have audited the accompanying separate financial statements of Abu Dhabi Islamic Bank - Egypt "S.A.E" ("The Bank"), which comprise the separate financial position as of 31 December 2023 and the separate statements of income, comprehensive income, cash flows and changes in equity for the financial year then ended, and a summary of significant accounting policies and other notes.
+We have audited the accompanying financial statements of Abu Dhabi Islamic Bank - Egypt "S.A.E" (the "Bank") which comprise the statement of financial position as of 31 December 2024 and the income statement, comprehensive income, cash flows and changes in shareholder's equity for the financial year then ended, and a summary of significant accounting policies and other notes.

-Management's Responsibility for the separate financial statements
+Management's responsibility for the financial statements

-These separate financial statements are the responsibility of the Bank's management.
-Management is responsible for the preparation and fair presentation of these separate financial statements in accordance with the rules of preparation and presentation of the Banks' financial statements, basis of recognition and measurement issued by the Central bank of Egypt on 16 December 2008 as amended by the regulations issued on 26 February 2019 and in light of the prevailing Egyptian laws and regulations.
-Management responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of separate financial statements that are free from material misstatement, whether due to fraud or error.
-Management responsibility also includes selecting and applying appropriate accounting policies, and making accounting estimates that are reasonable in the circumstances.
+These financial statements are the responsibility of the Bank's management.
+Management is responsible for the preparation and fair presentation of these financial statements in accordance with the rules of preparation and presentation of the bank's financial statement.
+Basis of recognition and measurement issued by the Central Bank of Egypt on 16 December 2008 as amended by the regulation issued on 26 February 2019 and in light of the prevailing Egyptian laws.
+Management responsibility includes designing, implementing, and maintaining internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management responsibility also includes selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.